koii-network/blog/_posts/2023-07-06-Introduce-web3-storage.md

 ![step3.png](/assets/images/blog/web3storage/step3.png)
 8. Find your API token, then click the copy button.
 Once you've copied your API token, you can head back
 ![step4.png](/assets/images/blog/web3storage/step4.png)
 8. Head to desktop node, go to **Settings** => **Task Settings**.
-You can name it however you like, we suggest something like "Web3 Storage".
-Then paste your API token in "key input" and click "Add.".
+You can name it however you like, we suggest something like "Web3 Storage."
+Then paste your API token in "key input" and click "Add."
 Now you can copy it and use it in Desktop Node to run Koii Tasks.
 ![step5.png](/assets/images/blog/web3storage/step5.png)

 **Note:** **Anyone know your Web3.Storage key can use it to store data on your behalf.
 So, please keep it safe and secure.**